uplau/rust-template/README.md

 ### `jobs.build` `only_bin`

-When the ci passed, we build statically linked binaries under the following targets:
+When the ci passed, we build statically linked binaries under the following targets and upload the artifacts:

 > You can modify it as you like, but you need to pay attention to some extra steps for some target.